juliayul1a/SF_test/README.md

 3. Using this information and guesstimated weights, calculate the risk score and assign a risk class of premium, standard, or sub-standard to the individual
 4. With the individual's age, sex and risk class, leverage Pandas agents to lookup pre-loaded and processed data to answer the following:

-*   **Question 1**: Is the applicant likely to pay an amount ≥ $250,000?
+*   **Question 1**: Is the lifetime premium + investment outcome likely to yield an amount ≥ $250,000?

 >*   **If no:** The company should reject the applicant.

 >*   **If yes:** The company should find the greatest amount of insurance for which the applicant would be eligible.

 *   **Question 2**:
-For eligible applicants, what is the probability that they pay an amount ≥ each eligible tier of insurance?
+For eligible applicants, what is the return the company will see at the highest eligible insurance tier?

 # Outcome:
 Provide the user with a summary of eligibility and final recommendations.